Skip to content

 Standards

-Industrial IoT Gateway complies with the following standards, and expects compliance with these standards from each client which intends to interact with Insights Hub via Industrial IoT Gateway.
+Industrial IoT Gateway complies with the following standards and expects compliance with these standards from each client that intends to interact with Insights Hub via Industrial IoT Gateway.

 Note

-Industrial IoT Gateway does not support any behavior which violates these standards.
+Industrial IoT Gateway does not support any behavior that violates these standards.

-In case if any violation of standards is discovered, it will be fixed immediately without further notification, in favor of general system availability, stability and reliability.
+If any violation is detected, it will be fixed immediately without further notice to ensure general system availability, stability and reliability.

 Example of a typical violation of the standard